micttyoid/articles/data/blog/2025/4/rules-of-ludo.md

 If neither forwardable pawn on square nor forwardable Pair given to a player and the Base is empty, the turn is terminated.

-## Setback
+## Capture

-A setback is determined at an instance of capture by satisfying all of the following conditions:

-1. The target pawn is not on a Safe.

-2. The target pawn is not the part of a Pair(Jota)
+If a pawn or a Pair is forwarded to a non-safe square where an opponent's pawn presents, the opponent's pawn is sent back to its Base.